CompOmics/compomics.github.io/pages/ThermoRawFileParser/ThermoRawFileParser.md

                                Specify this or an input file -i.
   -j, --json=VALUE           The json input file (Required).
   -p, --print_example        Show a json input file example.
-  -o, --output=VALUE         The output directory.
+  -b, --output=VALUE    	 The output file.
 Specify this or an output
-                               file.
-Specifying neither writes to the input directory.
-  -b, --output_file=VALUE    The output file.
-Specify this or an output
                                directory.
 Specifying neither writes to the
                                input directory.
+  -o, --output_directory=VALUE
+							 The output directory.
+Specify this or an output file.
+Specifying neither writes to the input directory.
   -6, --base64               Encodes the content of the xic vectors as base 64
                                encoded string.
   -s, --stdout               Pipes the output into standard output.
 Logging is